LexiWatts/LexiWatts.github.io/README.md

 # Lexi's Data Analyst Portfolio

 Welcome to my data analyst portfolio!
 This repository contains a collection of my data analysis projects that showcase my skills in extracting insights from data.
-Feel free to explore the projects listed below and don't hesitate to reach out if you have any questions or feedback.
+Feel free to explore my projects and don't hesitate to reach out if you have any questions or feedback.

 ## Skills